dondealban/Rbeast/README.md

 ## Acknowledgement:

-BEAST is developed by Yang Li, Tongxi Hu, Xuesong Zhanng, and Kaiguang Zhao.
-The initial version of BEAST was supported by a USGS 104B grant before 2019.
-The continous development afterwards is made possible by the support of a Harmful Algal Bloom Research Initiative grant from the Ohio Department of Higher Education.
+BEAST is developed by Yang Li, Tongxi Hu, Xuesong Zhang, and Kaiguang Zhao.
+The development of BEAST received supported through a USGS 104B grant and a Harmful Algal Bloom Research Initiative grant from the Ohio Department of Higher Education.
 The contribution of Xuesong Zhang was supported through USDA-ARS.